Santorini looks easy on a map. Then you arrive on a cruise day and face tender lines, cable car queues, traffic, and one big fear: missing the ship.

 Where should I meet my private driver as a cruise passenger?

-The easiest meeting point is usually Fira (top of the cable car).
+The easiest meeting point is usually Fira, at the top of the cable car.
 It avoids confusion at the Skala dock and saves time.

 What is the most stress-free way to see Santorini in one day?